gurumohan123/AMDAcceleratorCloudGuides/PlexusQuickStartGuide/HowTo_Check_Logs_After_Launching_Workloads.md

    ![STDERR](https://github.com/gurumohan123/AMDAcceleratorCloudGuides/assets/137781570/f63e7fac-3ae3-4a5a-b8f2-95dd2534875f)

-  STDERR: It stands for standard error.
-It is invoked whenever a command faces an error, then that error message gets stored in this data stream.
+  **STDERR: It stands for standard error.
+It is invoked whenever a command faces an error, then that error message gets stored in this data stream.**

-  stdout: It stands for standard output, and is used to text output of any command , and then that output is stored in the stdout stream.
+  **STDOUT: It stands for standard output, and is used to text output of any command , and then that output is stored in the stdout stream.**